Texas Foreclosure Process and Laws

 Before the foreclosure crisis, federal and state laws regulating mortgage servicers and foreclosure procedures were relatively limited and tended to favor foreclosing lenders.
 However, federal and state laws now heavily regulate loan servicing and foreclosure processes.
 Most of the laws give protections to borrowers.
 Servicers generally have to provide borrowers with loss mitigation opportunities, account for each foreclosure step, and strictly comply with foreclosure laws.

 Also, most people who take out a loan to buy a residential property in Texas sign a promissory note and a deed of trust.
-These documents give homeowners contractual rights.
+These documents give homeowners contractual rights, such as the right to a preforeclosure notice called a "breach letter."

 When Can a Foreclosure Start in Texas?